TLLRSK/pokedex-challenge/README.md

 - Found problems implementing classes in PokemonListItem depending on PokemonList view classes.
 Found a solution at configuring variants, but I'll try first a more simple solution using Vue props and computed.

 Link: https://v2.tailwindcss.com/docs/configuring-variants.

+- Found an issue trying to re-render current pokemons list using props stored in data().
+Values stored in data() ARE NOT REACTIVE.
+Solved passing them directly as prop.